heeisenbeergg/kikaha/README.md

 - provide a set of undertow extensions to structure and initialize your application without writing a bunch of bootstraping lines of code, making easier to develop embedded applications

 ## Version 3.0
-You are seeing the development branch of the 3.0.0 version.
-It will be an interesting journey of 6 months of colaborative developement.
+You are seeing the initial development branch of the 3.0.0 version.
+It will be an interesting journey on the next few months of colaborative developement.
+The development is on a slow pace as we expect to use the news Undertow version (based on Netty) in order to proceed.
 Please, take a look into the opened issues or keep track of our evolution in the [3.0.0 project](https://github.com/Skullabs/kikaha/projects/3).
 We would appreciate any help, thoughts, suggestions and critics (but please be respectiful).

 If you are look for the stable version, please take a look into the [2.1.x branch](https://github.com/Skullabs/kikaha/tree/version-2.1.x).